steffinazareth/Product-Design-Claims-Adjustment/README.md

-# Product Design - ClaimsAdjustment
+# Product Design - Claims Adjustment

 ## Setup:
 Acme Inc. provides insurance services for fully automated, self driving trucks.
 For the purposes of this project, I assumed the role of a product manager for their upcoming application which their claims adjusters will use to note down details, take pictures etc.